 It’s almost impossible to recommend one place over another when visiting Tuscany.
 With so much to see, only you can decide how you want to spend your second day.
 If you feel you have not seen enough of the center, then stay and do all the things you didn’t have time for on day one.

-Otherwise book a small group tour with a local guide.
+Otherwise, book a small group tour with a local guide.
 Choose from our personal favorites below.
 All the transfers will be included in the price of your tour.

-- The town of Siena, located nearly 80km south of Florence, is known for it’s 5-century old horse race, Palio di Siena, and gothic architecture.
+- The town of Siena, located nearly 80km south of Florence, is known for its 5-century-old horse race, Palio di Siena, and Gothic architecture.
 Palio di Siena is held in the historical center in July and August amid a festive atmosphere.
 Competing neighborhoods meet in the center, Il Campo, which is transformed into a race track.

-Getting from Florence to Rome
+How to get from Florence to Rome

 How to get from Rome Termini (train station) to central Rome

 The main train station of Rome, Rome Termini, is centrally located.
 But we would not recommend walking around the area at night.
-The best, safest and quickest way to get to your hotel is by using one of the official taxis outside of the train station.
+The best, safest and quickest way to get to your hotel is by using one of the official taxis outside the train station.
 It will be a fixed charge.
 Do not accept a ride from anyone else offering a taxi if you are approached.

 Where to stay in Rome